 Frontier status sounds great, but what if I can't match?

-While this option isn't new, Frontier also offers the option to purchase Elite 20K status outright for $499 — offering you status earn without the matching element.
-Status is good until the end of next year (December 31, 2024).
+While this option isn't new, you can also purchase Frontier Elite 20K status outright for $499 — offering you status earn without the matching element.
+The status is good until the end of next year (December 31, 2024).

 You're eligible for this offer if you're a travel credit cardholder and reside in the U.S.